Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: Parameter Estimation Result

-Another application of these parameters is the mass function inference of the MBHs, which characterizes the features of their host galaxies that are very hard to probe electromagnetically.
+The above results show that the posterior peaks lie near the true values.
+However, this presentation is based on a single MCMC realization and is coincidental.
+In practice, the peak positions would fluctuate and statistically align with the posterior probability distribution across multiple realizations.
+Beyond this, an application of the recovery of these parameters is the mass function inference of the MBHs, which characterizes the features of their host galaxies that are very hard to probe electromagnetically.
 If we assume that the scaling of EMRI rate with MBH mass is known, the hyper-parameters can be directly converted to the slope index of MBH mass function.
 Then, TianQin will provide a unique window on the MBH mass function and serve as a key diagnostic for deriving the mechanism that forms black hole seeds.
 The corresponding parameter estimation accuracy is approximately at the current level of observational uncertainty of the MBH mass function.
 In the loss cone model, the cusp regrowth time, which affects the galaxy as a nursery for EMRI formation, is related to redshift.
 By measuring $\sigma_z$, we can learn more about the impact of redshift on the cusp regrowth time and gain a better understanding of galaxy evolution.

-During the exploration, we also found that the MBH spin will not influence the SNR very much, although a slight change of the MBH spin would greatly change the waveform shapes.
-This may be because all the EMRI waveforms are truncated at the Schwarzschild last stable orbit in this study, and the energy dissipated via GW has not much difference.
-Consequently, the selection bias for spin population models can be neglected.